What started as a hobby to keep my own bikes rolling…

 …has turned into a more than just a small business.
 Like everyone else, there was a growing collection of parts gathering in my garage as I would upgrade my bikes or buy new bikes.
 Some days I would look at that pile and think, “I’ll use that someday.”
 Other days I would look at certain pieces and think, “I can sell that and buy something else.”

 So I went on the internet.
 I scoured the forums and auction sites trying to determine how much can I get for my “junk”.
 As expected, there was alot of parts that carried way less value than I had paid originally.
-And then there were surprises - pieces that were more appealing to others…and I came away with a bit more profit.
+And then there were surprises - pieces that were more appealing to others…and I came away with a bit more money to spend.

 I became more efficient at the whole process.
 My pictures looked better and my descriptions became more accurate and informative.
 I learned the in’s and out’s of all the major online payment programs.
 I became an expert at packaging and building safe, sturdy boxes.
 I figured out who to ship with depending on size, time and care.
 And if I had to meet someone in person, I became confident in the safe way to conduct business.

 I also began to realize the most effective ways to get the most money for my parts.
-While selling an entire bike is the easiest way, I found there was money left on the table - I was not getting the most profit available.
-By parting out my bikes, I could expand my audience.
+While selling an entire bike is the easiest way, I found there was money left on the table - I was not getting the most money possible.
+By disassembling my bikes and selling the individual parts, I could expand my audience.
 For example, there are more people looking for an 11-speed rear derailleur than there are looking for a 60cm gravel bike with an Ultegra groupset.

 There was a bit more labor involved but I was selling parts quicker AND making more money, typically 20-40% more.
 This went on for more than a few years as my wife and I upgraded or bought new bikes.
 Our garage opened up much more space - space we began to fill with more bikes!